CamilaBozzoletti/rollingstone-vs-spotify-analysis/README.md

-# RollingStone vs Spotify Analysis
+# Rolling Stone vs Spotify Analysis

 > Note: The dashboard and final report are in Spanish.
 The Python notebook is in English.